-Select a partner that suits your strategy.
-Challenging science coupled with complex regulatory frameworks require an experienced CRO.
-Selecting the appropriate partner with drug development expertise and regulatory experience is crucial to ensure robust study designs and to facilitate efficient clinical trial execution, as well as impactful agency and site interactions, and regulatory submissions.

-When choosing a partner, emerging biotechs should make sure that the CRO has the right experts to support it throughout the drug development process^[23].
-The CRO's experience and understanding of the science should also be reflected in past completed projects^[11].
+"Select a partner that suits your strategy," says Hansman.
+"Challenging science coupled with complex regulatory frameworks require an experienced CRO.
+Selecting the appropriate partner with drug development expertise and regulatory experience is crucial to ensure robust study designs to facilitate efficient clinical trial execution, impactful agency and site interactions, and regulatory submissions."
+When choosing a partner, emerging biotechs should make sure that the CRO has the right experts to support them throughout the drug development process^[27].
+The CRO's experience and understanding of the science should also be reflected in past completed projects^[12].
 In fact, scientific expertise will also show whether the CRO will prioritize the emerging biotech's product development and support it throughout the drug development process.

-CROs should also have experience in the necessary therapeutic areas.
-It is critical to have advanced knowledge of the disease, endpoints, sites, patient access and so on.
-Drug development expertise can further help to support the development of regulatory strategies and documents, as well as facilitate impactful authority interactions allowing for accelerated clinical development and authorization.
+"CROs should also have experience in the necessary therapeutic areas," Hansman adds.
+"It is critical to have advanced knowledge of the disease, endpoints, sites, patient access, and so on.
+Drug development expertise can further help the development of regulatory strategies and documents, as well as facilitate impactful authority interactions allowing for accelerated clinical development and authorization."